Halo (Beyoncé song): Critical reception

-In spite of what he called it a "garden-variety lyrics", James Reed of The Boston Globe wrote that "Halo" was "the most evocative power ballad" recorded by Beyoncé, comparing it to the work done by American record producer and songwriter Phil Spector on his Wall of Sound mixing board.
+In spite of what he called its "garden-variety lyrics", James Reed of The Boston Globe wrote that "Halo" was "the most evocative power ballad" recorded by Beyoncé, comparing it to the work done by American record producer and songwriter Phil Spector on his Wall of Sound mixing board.
 Critics highlighted the similarities of "Halo" to Rihanna's "Umbrella" (2007); Alexis Petridis of The Guardian noted that both have the same "icy synths, drivetime rock dynamic, and a similar repetitive chorus".
-This view was echoed by Jennifer Vineyard of MTV News and Brent DiCrescenzo of Timeout, who viewed "Halo" as a "Bette Midler–level hymn from ['Umbrella'], lift[ing its] savior theme".
+This view was echoed by Jennifer Vineyard of MTV News and Brent DiCrescenzo of Time Out, who viewed "Halo" as a "Bette Midler–level hymn from ['Umbrella'], lift[ing its] savior theme".
 Nick Levine of Digital Spy described "Halo" as a "muscular hybrid" of "Umbrella" and Lewis' "Bleeding Love".
 David Balls of the same website wrote, "'Halo' is a contemporary power ballad in the 'Bleeding Love' mould ...
 Could Lewis have pulled this off better?
 Well, that's a matter of opinion of course, but Mrs. Jay-Z doesn't leave much room for improvement."

 Accolades

 "Halo" was nominated for Best Single at the 2009 Urban Music Awards, and for Best Love Song at the 2009 Teen Choice Awards.
 It won the Best Song award at the MTV Europe Music Awards 2009.
-The ballad was placed at number seven of Rap-Up's list of the 25 best songs of 2009.
+The ballad was placed at number seven on Rap-Up's list of the 25 best songs of 2009.
 "Halo" was nominated at the 52nd Annual Grammy Awards in the categories of Record of the Year and Best Female Pop Vocal Performance, winning the latter.
-It also won Best Foreign Song at the 2010 Croatian Porin Awards.
 The live version of "Halo", featured on I Am...
 Yours: An Intimate Performance at Wynn Las Vegas (2009), was nominated for Best Female Pop Vocal Performance at the 53rd Annual Grammy Awards.

+On The Village Voice's year-end Pazz & Jop singles list, "Halo" was ranked number 878 in 2008 and number 124 in 2009.
 The American Society of Composers, Authors and Publishers (ASCAP) recognized "Halo" as one of the most performed songs of 2009 at the 27th ASCAP Pop Music Awards.
+It also won Best Foreign Song at the 2010 Croatian Porin Awards.

 On the occasion of Beyoncé's thirtieth birthday in 2011, Erika Ramirez and Jason Lipshutz of Billboard magazine placed the ballad at number 18 on their list of Beyoncé's 30 biggest Billboard hits.
-On The Village Voice year-end Pazz & Jop singles list, "Halo" was ranked at numbers 878 and 124 in 2008 and 2009 respectively.
 In 2013, John Boone and Jennifer Cady of E!
-Online placed the song at number three on their list of the ten best Beyoncé's songs, writing that other power ballads "don't come more powerful than this one, which finds Beyoncé belting alongside what sounds to be every instrument in the entire world (including a dope one-second drum solo)".
-Consequence of Sound named "Halo" the 23rd best song of 2009.
+Online placed the song at number three on their list of the ten best Beyoncé songs, writing that other power ballads "don't come more powerful than this one, which finds Beyoncé belting alongside what sounds to be every instrument in the entire world (including a dope one-second drum solo)".
+In 2017, Consequence of Sound named "Halo" the 23rd best song of 2009.